The Application Process

 Once you find the schools that are a good fit you can begin the application process.
 Most colleges have an online application, but some require paper applications for specific programs.

-Many colleges require applying students to test their skills prior to enrollment in order to qualify for college level courses.
+Many colleges require students to test their skills in order to determine what college course level best fits where you are academically.
 Accuplacer is a commonly used assessment.
-If you are required to take the Accuplacer test, consider preparing well in advance.
-MyPLACE offers adult education courses that could help you prepare.
-Community College of Philadelphia offers free online math prep.
+If you are required to take the Accuplacer test, prepare in advance using College Board’s free practice questions and study app.
+Community College of Philadelphia also offers free online math prep.